What is cystic fibrosis?

 Sinus pain or pressure

-Symptoms of cystic fibrosis that affect the digestive system
+Cystic fibrosis symptoms that affect the digestive system

 Feces that are fatty, greasy, unusually foul smelling, or unusually pale